Stuck on Opioids? Learn About Telemedicine Suboxone - Insurance Accepted.

 Peter Manza, PhD profile image

-But if you’re one of the very rare people with a true codeine allergy, your dose could impair your breathing or cardiovascular health.
+But if you’re one of the rare people with a true codeine allergy, this opioid medication could result in life-threatening consequences, such as anaphylaxis.
 This is a medical emergency that requires prompt treatment with epinephrine or steroids.

 How Common Are Codeine Allergies?